mattmanning/farm/README.md

 Farm
 ====

-"Farm out" background jobs by running them immediately as a one-off Heroku process.
+"Farm out" background jobs by running them immediately as [one-off Heroku processes](http://devcenter.heroku.com/articles/oneoff-admin-ps).
+No more managing database- or Redis-backed queues.
+Run many jobs in parallel without scaling workers.
+Pay for only the dyno-hours you use.

 Installation and Setup:
 -----------------------